Professional Engineers apply scientific and engineering principles and common sense to home inspections.

 You need to know whether the heating system will adequately heat the home on cold days.
-Heimer Engineering's Engineers assess the sufficiency of the heating system.
-Other things the Engineer assesses include the age of the heating system, whether the heating system will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc.
+Our Professional Engineer Home Inspectors assess the sufficiency of the heating system.
+Our Professional Engineer Home Inspectors also assess the age of the heating system, whether there are hazardous conditions, if the heating system is outdated, etc. Heating Systems Info

 Hot Water System

-One concern of many home purchasers is plumbing leakage.
+Many home purchasers are concerned about plumbing leakage.
 Water dripping from a pipe is an obvious leak.
-Other types of leakage can be difficult to detect, since all that is visible is a stain on a ceiling or a piece of duct tape wrapped around a drain line.
-The Engineer inspects for both obvious leaks and difficult to detect plumbing leakage.
+Other types of leakage can be difficult to detect, since all that is visible is a stain on a ceiling or duct tape wrapped around a drain line.
+Our Professional Engineer Home Inspectors inspects for both obvious leaks and difficult to detect leaks.
+Plumbing System Info

 The roof keeps rain and other weather elements out of the house.
-Heimer Engineering evaluates the condition of the roof and estimates the remaining life on the roof.
+We evaluate the condition of the roof and estimates the remaining life of the roof.
 Evidence of past or present roof leakage is also assessed.

-If the house has an accessible attic, Heimer Engineering examines for evidence of roof leakage and sheathing damage.
-The Engineers also check for problems in the attic such as insufficient attic insulation and ventilation.
+If the house has an accessible attic, We examine for evidence of roof leakage and sheathing damage.
+The Professional Engineer Home Inspectors also checks for problems in the attic such as insufficient attic insulation and ventilation.
+Roofing System Info

-Some inspectors advocate walking on pitched asphalt, slate, and tile roofs.
-There are inspectors who lift asphalt roof shingles to determine how they were installed.
-This may seem like a good way to check a roof, but it can damage the roof.
-The slates, cedar shingles, or terracotta tiles may suffer damage that causes the roof to leak.
+Some Home Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
+There are Home Inspectors who lift asphalt roof shingles to determine how they were installed.
+This damages the roof.
+The slates, cedar shingles, or terracotta tiles suffer damage that can causes leakage.

-Most asphalt roof shingles are self-sealing.
-Lifting an asphalt roof shingle damages the seal and makes the roof susceptible to wind damage.
-There is no way to examine the membrane under the roof shingles.
-Some roofing manufacturers will void a roof warranty if they determine the damage was caused by an inspector on the roof.
+Asphalt roof shingles are self-sealing.
+Lifting an asphalt roof shingle damages the seal.
+Roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

-An experienced inspector can determine the condition of the roof by visual examination.
-If an inspector needs to walk on the roof or lift the shingles to examine it, you should ask; Why can't this inspector determine the condition of the roof visually?
-Can't this inspector see that the roof shingles are old?
-Can't this inspector see that the roof shingles are irregular?
+Our Professional Engineers determine the condition of the roof by visual examination.
+If an Home Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this Home Inspector determine the condition of the roof visually?
+Can't this Home Inspector see that the roof shingles are old?

-A modern house requires electricity to run many ital systems such as lighting, heating, hot water, appliances, the air-conditioning system, etc. Because many appliances require electric power, some existing homes do not have enough circuits to support modern electrical demands.
+A modern house requires electricity to run systems such as lighting, heating, hot water, appliances, the air-conditioning, etc. Because many appliances require electric power, some existing homes do not have enough circuits to support modern electrical demands.

 Homes with insufficient electric service may not be old.
 Even a house constructed 25 years ago may not have the electric wiring to support the today's needs.